the-old-heralds-in-the-new-c-jean-hobson

 The Guardian’s Martin Wainwright:

 There is something special about Jean’s paintings; partly an expression of her warm and sympathetic character but more importantly an originality which brings out those fleeting expressions, moods or physical characteristics which almost always defy the photographer.
-I just love strongly coloured painting.
+I just love strongly coloured paintings.
 Hooray for Hockney!
 And for Hobson!

 Art critic and jazz singer George Melly: